ArtemNerhiiko/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - A mass (bob) attached to a pivot point by a massless rod or string.
 - A damping force (e.g., air resistance) proportional to the angular velocity.
 - An external periodic force driving the pendulum.

+### Deriving the approximate solutions for small-angle oscillations.

+### 1. Equation of Motion for a Simple Pendulum

+A simple pendulum consists of a mass $m$ attached to a string of length $l$, oscillating under the influence of gravity.
+The restoring force is given by:

+$$ F = -mg \sin\theta $$